Announcement from Japan Customs - Mandatory to Use ACP in Many Cases - Attorney for Customs Procedures

 Definition of the Importer

-- Regarding a cargo imported under import transaction, an importer is equivalent to “a person who imports a cargo” defined in Article 6-1 (1), General Notification of the Customs Act. .....
+- Regarding a cargo imported under an import transaction, an importer is equivalent to “a person who imports a cargo” defined in Article 6-1 (1), General Notification of the Customs Act. …..
 This means, the Consignee, etc., in the case of imports conducted through normal transactions between an overseas seller and a Japanese buyer

 In case of a cargo imported: